lucylow/Starfish/README.md

 ---

-### Datasets
+### Data and Pricing

 Ocean designed for industrial-scale use.
 Create a global supply chain of data for AI consumption.

 The main actors in Ocean Protocol are data providers, data consumers, data marketplaces, service providers and network keepers.
 Data providers offer data.
 Data consumers obtain data for their own use.
 Data marketplaces connect data producers and data consumers.